enasequence/read_docs/submit/reads/interactive.rst

 .. image:: ../images/metadata_model_reads.png
    :align: center

-If you are not yet familiar with the ENA metadata model, please see here for some more information.
+If you are not yet familiar with the ENA metadata model, please see :doc:`here <../general-guide/metadata>`_ for some more information.
 To submit raw read sequencing data to ENA you must also provide some metadata to describe the biological material which was sequenced.
 This helps make your data re-useable and searchable.
 A raw read submission references ENA Sample and Study objects, and you must submit these before you can submit your read data.

 To archive your read data interactively at the ENA, you will need to complete the following steps:

-**1. Register a Study**, see :doc:`How to Register a Study <../study/interactive>` **2.
-Register Samples**, see :doc:`How to Register a Sample <../samples/interactive>` **3.
-Upload read files**
+- **Register a Study**, see :doc:`How to Register a Study <../study/interactive>`

+- **Register Samples**, see :doc:`How to Register a Sample <../samples/interactive>`

+- **Upload read files**

 First check to make sure your reads are in the correct format, as detailed in :doc:`Accepted Read Data Formats <https:../fileprep/reads>`.
 Next, :doc:`Prepare Files for Upload <../fileprep/preparation>`.
 Finally, :doc:`Upload your read files <../fileprep/upload>` to your Webin file upload area.

-**4. Submit your read records** (detailed here in Steps A-C)
+- **Submit your read records** (detailed here in Steps 1-3)

 To start your read submission, log in to the `Webin Portal <https://www.ebi.ac.uk/ena/submit/webin>`_.
 You will need to complete three steps, described below: